apollographql/apollo/docs/source/tutorial/schema.md

 An id is passed to the launch query and the details of the 2nd launch is returned.
 It could be the first or third or any number specified in the query.

-From the third feature, we start to deal with users.
+From the **third feature**, we start to deal with users.
 A query for a signed in user come to mind here and that would look like:

 ```js
 {